ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 Corresponds to [this commit](https://github.com/ibizaman/blog/commit/b4200e564d8464f6783a38a14e8be059ef28b425).

-There are 3 nix files to create, then we will use hakyll to generate the base site.
+There are 3 nix files to create, then we will be able to use `hakyll-init` to generate the base site.

 ## `./default.nix`